MichaelR98/MichaelR-Portfolio/README.md

 * Here's a small sample of the spreadsheet with secondary data that I found through many sources.
 * A lot of the columns have been hidden to make it a bit more visually appealing.
-* Sidenote: The FWI value is a measurement of the weather quality, a lower value means that conditions are less hostile
+* Sidenote: The FWI value is a measurement of the weather quality, a lower value means that conditions are less hostile.
+* I am working on a Tableau Dashboard to show the results of the analysis.
 ![](images/NFL%20HFA%20Data.PNG)